-The Utility reserves the right to test the relaying and control equipment that involves protection of the Utility electric system whenever the Utility determines a reasonable need for such testing exists.
+The Utility reserves the right to test the relaying and control equipment that involves protection of the Utility's electric system whenever the Utility determines a reasonable need for such testing exists.

-The Project Developer is solely responsible for conducting proper periodic maintenance on the generating equipment and its associated control, protective equipment, interrupting devices, and main Isolation Device, per manufacturer recommendations.
+The Project Developer is solely responsible for conducting and documenting proper periodic maintenance on the generating equipment and its associated control, protective equipment, interrupting devices, and main Isolation Device, per manufacturer recommendations.

-Routine Maintenance checks of the relaying and control equipment must be conducted in accordance with provided written test procedures which are required by IEEE Std.
-1547, and test reports of such testing shall be maintained by the Project Developer and made available for Utility inspection upon request.
+The Project Developer is solely responsible for routine and maintenance checks of the relaying and control equipment that must be conducted in accordance with provided written test procedures which are required by IEEE Std.
+1547 et seq, and test reports of such testing shall be maintained by the Project Developer and made available for Utility inspection upon request.
 [NOTE - IEEE 1547 requires that testing be conducted in accordance with written test procedures, and the nationally recognized testing laboratory providing certification will require that such test procedures be available before certification of the equipment.]
+Periodic test reports or a log for inspection shall be maintained and provided to the Utility upon written request.
+See Appendix G 'Periodic Interconnection Test Log'